 - Becoming a franchisee

-Use this search tool to find franchise opportunities.
+You can use this search tool to find franchise opportunities.

-Search for franchise opportunities in Quebec.
+Use this directory to search for franchise opportunities in Quebec.

-- Franchises available in French only
+- Franchises in French only

 Find publications that provide information about the current franchising situation in Quebec.